 - All peer-reviewed, published literature (post 1940) that impacts planthopper nomenclature (species descriptions, revisionary taxonomy, phylogenetics), including host, parasite or other biotic interactions (endosymbionts, plant pathogen vectors, etc.), physiology, toxicology and so on.
 Literature that provides geographic records (i.e., lists of species) or host records (lists of species from plants) are explicitly included.

 - Lately I have begun to include papers on Dryinidae, Mymaridae, Pteromalidae, Eulophidae, Strepsiptera, etc., where planthoppers serve as hosts AND the host is explicitly mentioned.
-(Papers were the host is not noted are not included).
+(Papers where the host is not noted are not included).
 This effort is nascent, so a lot has been missed, so far.

 - I am now including literature on planthopper-vectored plant diseases if the vector is mentioned.